 Spaghetti with Zucchini requires only 3 ingredients plus salt and pepper.
-This classic Southern Italian dish is a delicious way to enjoy summer squash.
-It's naturally vegan and can be made gluten-free.
+This classic Southern Italian dish is naturally vegan and a delicious way to enjoy summer squash.

-When it comes to pasta, complicated sauces aren't always better, especially if you're using fresh produce.
+When it comes to vegan pasta dishes, complicated sauces aren't always better, especially if you're using fresh produce.
 Often it only takes a few ingredients to bring out their flavors.
-If you enjoy simple dishes like Angel Hair Pomodoro and Mediterranean Roasted Vegetable Pasta, this Spaghetti with Zucchini is the recipe for you.

 Why you'll love this recipe